 To Martinrea, our vision of "Making people's lives better . . ." includes supporting diverse owned businesses in the communities in which we operate.
-As such, Martinrea's Supplier Diversity program has expanded to include purchases in excess of \$200 million annually from over 150 diverse companies.
-In addition, we are corporate members of several industry-recognized supplier diversity organizations, and sponsor a variety of supplier diversity events, conferences, and procurement fairs.
-We are proud to have received awards for our supplier diversity efforts from many of our customers over the years.
+As such, Martinrea's Supplier Diversity program has expanded to include purchases in excess of \$188 million annually from over 100 diverse companies.
+In addition, the Company is a corporate member of several industry-recognized supplier diversity organizations, and sponsor a variety of supplier diversity events, conferences, and procurement fairs.
+The Company is proud to have received awards for its supplier diversity efforts from many of its customers over the years, and in 2021 received its first ever award from Toyota recognizing the Company's achievements in Supplier Diversity.